-Since 2014, SMRCD has been working with partners to investigate several different alternatives for reconnecting Butano Creek through Butano Marsh to Pescadero Lagoon.
+- Since 2014, SMRCD has been working with partners to investigate several different alternatives for reconnecting Butano Creek through Butano Marsh to Pescadero Lagoon.
 SMRCD received numerous ideas and concepts for reconnection from the public as well as non-governmental organization (NGO) and public resource agency partners.
 In general, two channel alignment concepts have been considered: (a) a historic alignment and (b) a marsh alignment.
-As shown in Figure 4, three marsh alignments were considered.

-The historic alignment is not considered a natural or pre-disturbance alignment but rather the alignment that has been actively managed over the past 100 years.
-That said, the historic alignment is very similar to the natural alignment depicted in the 1854 T-sheets, and recent sediment cores of this alignment suggest that a natural streambed existed in this location for a significant period of time prior to active management.
-Beginning downstream of Pescadero Creek Road, all three of the marsh alignments diverge from the historic channel and flow through the Upper Butano Marsh and into a section of the Butano Channel in the Lower Butano Marsh.
-The marsh alternatives vary as they flow through the Middle and Lower Butano Marshes.

-In fall 2017, with funding from the State Coastal Conservancy through the Integrated Watershed Restoration Program, SMRCD and State Parks launched an in-depth alternatives comparison focused on how these potential reconnection alternatives performed with regards to the project objectives: fish passage, flood risk reduction, and water quality.
-The evaluation also considered lagoon mouth closure and tidal prism dynamics (attached to Appendix A of this document).
-Throughout the alternatives evaluation process, input was received from multiple agencies including USFWS, NOAA, CDFW, and RWQCB; the Pescadero Municipal Advisory Council; as well as local citizens.
-As an outcome of the alternatives analysis and stakeholder outreach, the historic alignment was chosen as the preferred alternative (Project as described herein).
-The preferred alternative was chosen for a number of reasons including better performance regarding channel slope and channel stability and better performance in achieving fish passage, flood risk reduction, and water quality objectives.
-Specifically, in comparison to the marsh alternatives, the historic alignment would reduce the depth of flooding inundation at Pescadero Creek Road to a greater degree and would provide a high higher level of certainty in reducing the conditions creating degraded water quality and fish passage barriers.
+As shown in Figure 5, three marsh alignments were considered. - 26 The historic alignment is not considered a natural or pre-disturbance alignment but rather the alignment that has been actively managed over the past 100 years.
+That said, the historic 27 28 alignment is very similar to the natural alignment depicted in the 1854 T-sheets, and recent 29 sediment cores of this alignment suggest that a natural streambed existed in this location for 30 a significant period of time prior to active management.
+Beginning downstream of Pescadero Creek Road, all three of the marsh alignments diverge from the historic channel and flow 31 32 through the Upper Butano Marsh and into a section of the Butano Channel in the Lower 33 Butano Marsh.
+The marsh alternatives vary as they flow through the Middle and Lower 34 Butano Marshes. - In fall 2017, with funding from the State Coastal Conservancy through the Integrated 35 Watershed Restoration Program, SMRCD and State Parks launched an in-depth alternatives 36 comparison focused on how these potential reconnection alternatives performed with 37 38 regards to the project objectives: fish passage, flood risk reduction, and water quality.
+The 39 evaluation also considered lagoon mouth closure and tidal prism dynamics (cbec 2018).
+40 Throughout the alternatives evaluation process, input was received from multiple agencies 41 including USFWS, NOAA, CDFW, and RWQCB; the Pescadero Municipal Advisory Council; as well as local citizens.
+As an outcome of the alternatives analysis and stakeholder outreach, 42 43 the historic alignment was chosen as the preferred alternative (Project as described herein).
+44 The preferred alternative was chosen for a number of reasons including better performance regarding channel slope and channel stability and better performance in achieving fish 45

-As a part of this analysis, sediment quality testing was conducted along both the marsh and historic alignments.
-A potential outcome of the marsh alignments is the risk of adding more water into the highly organic marsh soils (, contributing to anoxia and fish kills.
-Furthermore, the lower organic content from the cores in the historic alignment suggested less risk of releasing anoxic water during and immediately after construction.

-With respect to tidal prism dynamics, the historic alignment would remove a greater volume of material within the tidal range of the site relative to the marsh alignment.
-Analysis conducted by cbec eco engineering. indicates that using the historic alignment would also restore tidal action up to the Pescadero Creek Road bridge (approximate), a location commonly cited by local residents as the historic extent of tidal influence (cbec 2018).

-The historic alignment is also expected to fill with sediment at a slightly lower rate than the marsh alternatives, and therefore, would increase longevity for flood risk reduction and salmonid passage.
+- passage, flood risk reduction, and water quality objectives.
+Specifically, in comparison to the marsh alternatives, the historic alignment would reduce the depth of flooding inundation at Pescadero Creek Road to a greater degree and would provide a higher level of certainty in reducing the conditions creating degraded water quality and fish passage barriers. - 5 As a part of this analysis, sediment quality testing was conducted along both the marsh and 6 historic alignments.
+A potential outcome of the marsh alignments is the risk of adding more 7 water into the highly organic marsh soils, contributing to anoxia and fish kills.
+The lower 8 organic content from the cores in the historic alignment suggested less risk of releasing 9 anoxic water during and immediately after construction. - With respect to tidal prism dynamics, the historic alignment would remove a greater volume of material within the tidal range of the site relative to the marsh alignment.
+Analysis conducted by cbec eco engineering indicates that using the historic alignment would also restore tidal action up to the Pescadero Creek Road bridge (approximate), a location commonly cited by local residents as the historic extent of tidal influence (cbec 2018). - 15 The historic alignment is also expected to fill with sediment at a slightly lower rate than the 16 marsh alternatives, and therefore, would increase longevity for flood risk reduction and 17 salmonid passage.

+Norizon 💫

+Reconnection and Resilience Project

-2.2 Project Purpose and Objectives
+1 2.2 Project Purpose and Objectives